French Wine Regions

 Malbec

 Malbec remains the main grape of Cahors.
-Known today for the base of many Argentinian wines, it is originally from the Southwest of France.
+Today, it is the base of many Argentinian wines and is originally from the southwest of France.
 Centuries ago, it was a principal grape in the French wine regions in Bordeaux.
-However, that changed when wineries started focussing on Cabernet Sauvignon and Merlot.
+However, that changed when wineries started focusing on Cabernet Sauvignon and Merlot.

 Mourvedre

-Mourvedre is grown in two regions: The Rhone Valley and the Languedoc-Rousillon.
-The grape is often blended with Syrah and Grenache.
-You will also find it used in fortified wines and rosés.
+Mourvedre is grown in two regions: the Rhone Valley and the Languedoc-Roussillon.
+The grape is often blended with Syrah and Grenache and used in fortified wines and rosés.

 Cinsault